7 Angels 7 Plagues: History

 Mixon left the group after the release of the album, and Rios returned to take his place.
-The group toured in support of Jhazmynes Lullaby, but while en route to a show in Savannah, Georgia in 2002, their tourmates Compromise were involved in a car accident.
+The group toured in support of Jhazmyne's Lullaby, but while en route to a show in Savannah, Georgia in 2002, their tourmates Compromise were involved in a car accident, with two of the band's members passing away in the crash.
 Soon after this, in July 2002, Rios left 7 Angels 7 Plagues, and Jesse Zaraska, Compromise's vocalist, took his place.
 Simon Brody, former lead vocalist of Drowningman, considered joining the group but ultimately did not do so.
 Logan then departed the band several months later, and the group dissolved shortly thereafter.

 The band and Uprising decided to re-release the band's first record that originally got them signed to Uprising.
 Now re-mastered by Alan Douches at West West Side and with new artwork in Bluenote style to match their full-length record, Jhazmyne's Lullaby.
 A two album set was produced for collectors.